Nyckyk/predictive-maintenance-risk-platform/README.md

 ## Operational vs Evaluation Views

-The dashboard deliberately separates **operational information** from **evaluation-only ground truth**.
+The dashboard deliberately separates **operational information** from **evaluation only ground truth**.

 Operational views use information that could realistically be available at decision time:

 - current cycle
-- sensor-derived predicted RUL
+- sensor derived predicted RUL
 - predicted risk level
-- HIGH-risk probability
+- HIGH risk probability
 - maintenance recommendation
 - illustrative financial decision

 Actual future RUL is hidden from these views because it would not be known in a live deployment.

-Ground-truth RUL and prediction error are shown only in model-evaluation sections.
+Ground truth RUL and prediction error are shown only in model evaluation sections.

 ---